kalculos/AstralFlow/README.md

 Maintaining AstralFlow isn't an easy work, it takes maintainers tons of time and effort to make it feature-rich and reliable.
 If you meet any problems, please [submit an issue here](https://github.com/iceBear67/AstralFlow/issues/new/choose)
-If you want to support our work, please consider donate us by clicking the sponsor button above.
+If you want to support our work, please consider donate us by clicking the sponsor button above or leave your star!

 Proudly sponsored by JetBrains, and it's worthy to try their amazing productions!